exos/genpasswd/README.md

 The advantage of using as phrasepass the account name, is that you can have a different password for each service.

+## Symetric key generation

+For symetric binary key generation, there are a _binary_ type, it works like a simple random generator like ```dd if=/dev/random```, but with the posibility of generate a deterministic binary keys.

+For example, if you need to generate a [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) key, you need a 4096B binary blob.
+With DD it's:

+    $ dd if=/dev/random of=disk.key bs=1024 count=4

+With genpasswd can be:

+    $ genpasswd -bl 4096 -o disk.key

+Normally you need to backup this type of keys, but with the deterministic method, you can generate it with a password/salt schema and only remember it like a standar password.

+    $ genpasswd -dbl 4096 --100k -o disk.key

+This generate a deterministic key with a 100,000 iterations.

 # Install